TrustLak/Behavioral-Cloning/README.md

 # Behavioral-Cloning
-An implementation of "End-to-end learning for self-driving cars" paper by NVIDIA team
+An implementation of "End-to-end learning for self-driving cars" paper by NVIDIA team.
+This is a part of Udacity self-driving car program.